Dimitris112/lets-cook-pp2/README.md

    - Whenever the user goes through the pages of the recipes, the new page will start on the first recipe that is found.
 Which before led to bad UX.
    - Fixed the category to be reset when the user clicks on a random recipe or an alphabet letter and always to start on page 1 whenever he searches something new.
    - Fixed the issue where the `category` would remain the same even if the user entered invalid information.
+   - When the user clicked the `Search` button despite if there was nothing in the searchbar, it would fetch recipes.
+Instead now it will show that `No recipes found.`

  - ### Unfixed bugs